bencwallace/Polymers.jl/README.md

 The following optimization would also be desirable.

+* Perform operations in place to avoid expensive copies
 * It should be possible to parallelize the pivot operation since every point on the tail (pivoted) segment of a walk is pivoted independently.
 This should lead to a roughly linear (in the number of available CPU cores) speedup.

 ## Usage